Cloudyaa/rs-school-node-nodejs-basics/Readme.md

-# Node.js basics
+# Node.js basics tasks

-## !!!
-Please don't submit Pull Requests to this repository !!!
+Task was to implement necessary functionality in several folders to learn Node.js basics